Frequently Asked Questions

 How does AAJA’s Code of Conduct apply to awards?

-AAJA will not tolerate ANY harassment, coercion, intimidation, bullying, threats, bribery, or other pressure campaigns directed at awards volunteers, judges, board members, or staff at any point in the awards process, including but not limited to attempting to influence the outcome of an award decision.
+AAJA will not tolerate any harassment, coercion, intimidation, bullying, threats, bribery or other pressure campaigns directed at awards volunteers, judges, board members or staff at any point, including but not limited to attempting to influence the outcome of an award decision.

-Any such behavior must be reported as soon as possible to awards leadership, HQ, and/or the governing board.
+Such behavior must be reported as soon as possible to awards leadership, HQ and/or the governing board.
 Violators may be suspended from applying or rendered permanently ineligible for future awards consideration.

 Disputes must be submitted in writing to awards@aaja.org.
-AAJA Awards leadership, board members, and staff will review and determine the most appropriate course of action on a case-by-case basis.
+AAJA Awards leadership, board members and staff will determine the most appropriate course of action on a case-by-case basis.

 Why is there no longer a general AAPI award category?
 Will work that highlights AAPI stories be prioritized?